short-pixel-optimizer/enable-media-replace/readme.txt

 == Changelog ==

+= 3.6.2 =

+* Fix: Issue in file.php with checking mime-type
+* Fix: If target mime type returns empty, don't store that.

 = 3.6.1 =
 Release date: October 27th, 2021
 * Fix: there was a broken image in one of the plugin notices;